microsoft/Olive/README.md

-# OLive - ONNX Go Live
+# OLive - ONNX Runtime Go Live
-OLive, meaning ONNX Go Live, is a python package that optimizes the process of ONNX model shipping.
-It integrates model conversion including correctness test, and performance optimization into a single pipeline.
+OLive, meaning ONNX Runtime(ORT) Go Live, is a python package that simplifies the process of accelerating models with [ONNX Runtime(ORT)](https://github.com/microsoft/onnxruntime).
+It contains two parts of model conversion to ONNX with correctness checking and auto performance tuning with ORT.
+Users can run these two together through a single pipelie or run them independently as needed.
+* Model conversion to ONNX: to output the converted ONNX model
+* Auto performance tuning with ORT: to output the optimized ONNX model and a file of the tuned inference latency under corresponding ORT settings

 # Getting Started
 OLive package can be downloaded [here](https://olivewheels.blob.core.windows.net/repo/onnxruntime_olive-0.1.0-py3-none-any.whl) and installed with command `pip install onnxruntime_olive-0.1.0-py3-none-any.whl`